Optimal Algorithms for Online Convex Optimization with Adversarial Constraints: The Constrained OCO (COCO) Problem

 \subsubsection{Strongly Convex Cost and Convex Constraint Functions}

-We now consider the case when each of the cost functions $f_t : \mathcal{X} \to \mathbb{R}_+$ is $\alpha$-strongly convex for some $\alpha>0$.
-The constraint functions are assumed to be convex, as above (not necessarily strongly convex).
-Only in this problem, we assume that the values of the parameters $\alpha$ and $G$ are known to the policy, which will be used for setting the parameter $V$.
+We now consider the setting where each of the cost functions $f_t, t\geq 1,$ is $\alpha$-strongly convex for some $\alpha>0$.
+The constraint functions $g_t$'s are assumed to be convex as before and not necessarily strongly convex.
+In this case, we choose the regret-minimizing OCO subroutine for the surrogate cost functions to be the OGD algorithm with the step-size sequence as given in part 2 of Theorem \ref{data-dep-regret} in the Appendix (see Algorithm \ref{coco_alg}).

-In Algorithm \ref{g-oco-policy}, let the base OCO policy $\Pi$ be taken to be the Online Gradient Descent Policy with step-sizes as described in part 2 of Theorem \ref{data-dep-regret}, with regret bound given by Eqn.\ \eqref{str-cvx-reg-bd}.

-Since the cost functions are given to be $\alpha$-strongly convex, each of the surrogate costs, as defined in Eqn.\ \eqref{surrogate-def}, is $V\alpha$-strongly convex.
-Hence, plugging in the upper bound of the gradient norm of the surrogate costs from Eqn.\ \eqref{grad-bd} into Eqn.\ \eqref{str-cvx-reg-bd} and simplifying, we obtain the following regret bound for the surrogate cost functions:
+Since the cost functions are known to be $\alpha$-strongly convex, each of the surrogate cost functions \eqref{surrogate_new} is $V\alpha$-strongly convex.
+Hence, using the bound from Eqn.\ \eqref{grad_bd_new}, choosing the scaling parameter to be $\beta=1$, and simplifying the generic regret bound given by Eqn.\ \eqref{str-cvx-reg-bd}, we obtain the following regret bound for learning the surrogate cost functions $\{\hat{f}_s\}_{s\geq 1}$: